Types of commercial cross border disputes and options for resolving them

 The Lugano Convention 2007

-The Lugano Convention provided cross-border collaboration for commercial disputes in terms of dealing with jurisdiction and enforcement of judgments across the Europe Union.
-However, membership to this Convention is dependent on being a member of the EU.
+The Lugano Convention provided cross-border collaboration for commercial disputes in terms of dealing with jurisdiction and enforcement of judgments across the European Union.
+However, membership in this Convention is dependent on being a member of the EU.
 Once having left the EU the UK’s membership to the Lugano Convention was terminated.
-In order to regain membership the UK must be granted permission to do so by the EU, however the UK’s application was refused by the EU.
+In order to regain membership the UK must be granted permission to do so by the EU, however, the UK’s application was refused by the EU.

 The Hague Convention 2005